-Engineering Village features, content, and functionality is designed to be accessible by all users and devices.
-We strive to adhere to the U.S. Section 508 Guidelines for Web; we strive to meet the W3C Web Content Accessibility Guidelines (WCAG) 2.0.
+The features, content, and functionality on Engineering Village are designed to be accessible to all users and devices.
+We strive to adhere to the U.S. Section 508 Guidelines for Web as well as meet the W3C Web Content Accessibility Guidelines (WCAG) 2.0.

 Some of the accessibility features of our site include:

-- EV uses properly structured headings, allowing screen reader users to navigate pages more quickly.
+- Engineering Village uses properly structured headings, allowing screen reader users to navigate pages more efficiently.

 - Graphical elements such as images and icons are supplemented by html text attributes.